ballerina-platform/ballerina-dev-website/spec.md

 | 2019R2 | 2019-07-01 | Major revised edition of the language | <a target="_blank" href="/spec/lang/2019R2/">Read</a> |
 | 2019R1 | 2019-05-01 | First release with new versioning scheme with significant revisions | <a target="_blank" href="/spec/lang/2019R1/">Read</a> |

-### Specification for experimental features

-Several features that are currently under development have been implemented already and are available for experimental use.
-These features are <a target="_blank" href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/ballerina-platform/ballerina-spec/master/lang/experimental.html">documented separately</a>.

 ### Proposals for improvements/enhancements

 Work in progress proposals for improving Ballerina can be found at the following URL: <a target="_blank" href="https://github.com/ballerina-platform/ballerina-spec/tree/master/lang/proposals">https://github.com/ballerina-platform/ballerina-spec/tree/master/lang/proposals</a>.